Virginia man sentenced in hot water scalding of 4-year-old

 ROANOKE, Va.
 (AP) - A Virginia man convicted of scalding his girlfriend’s 4-year-old son with hot water has been sentenced to 18 months in prison.

-Justin Tyler Blackwell, 33, was ordered by a Roanoke City Circuit Court Judge on Monday to spend 15 more months in prison, in addition to the nearly three moths he has already served since his conviction for child cruelty in December, The Roanoke Times reported.
+Justin Tyler Blackwell, 33, was ordered by a Roanoke City Circuit Court Judge on Monday to spend 15 more months in prison, in addition to the nearly three months he has already served since his conviction for child cruelty in December, The Roanoke Times reported.

 In August 2018, the 4-year-old victim told investigators at a hospital that he was doing dishes when he was burned by hot water, according to court testimony.
 When a family service specialist asked the boy why he didn’t remove his arm, he responded that Blackwell had held it underwater.